 Want to improve?
 Check these 11 clues to assess how you’re doing — and I’ll give you suggestions for fixing them if necessary.

-Before getting started though, here’s 3 church website axioms:
+Before getting started though, here are 3 church website axioms:

 - People clicking on your church website want what they want, how they want it (simply), and as quickly as possible.
 If you don’t deliver, they’ll jump somewhere else for the information.
 And be disappointed in your church website.